-A visit to the Vasa Museum, and you will understand why it is one of the most popular Nordic museums.
+You will visit the Vasa Museum and understand why it is one of the most popular Nordic museums.

-The ship was repaired and rebuilt over the last half-century, but 95% of the ship is original and shows the original glory.
+The ship was repaired and rebuilt over the last half-century, but 95% of the ship is original and shows its original glory.
 It`s decorated with hundreds of carved sculptures.
-You will outside on the roof see a specially built museum shows the height of the ships original masts.
+You will, outside on the roof, see a specially built museum showing the height of the ship's original masts.

-The new building in the Vasa Museum opened in the summer of 1990, and HRH King Carl XVI Gustaf opened it.
+The new building of the Vasa Museum opened in the summer of 1990, and HRH King Carl XVI Gustaf opened it.

-There are ten different exhibitions telling you about the history and how the life was on board the ship.
-You can also sit down and look at the film, translated into 13 different languages.
+Ten different exhibitions tell you about the history and how life was on the ship.
+You can also sit down and look at the film, translated into 13 languages.

-Vasa Museum in 2015 celebrated 25 year anniversary as the most visited museum in the Nordic countries with around 1 million visitors every year.
+Vasa Museum 2015 celebrated its 25th anniversary as the most visited museum in the Nordic countries, with around 1 million visitors every year.